omarmohamed15/U-Trans/README.md

 ---

-# 📎 Citation
+## 📎 Citation

-If you use this repository, please cite:
+If you use this repository in your research, please cite the following paper:

 Saad, O. M., Chen, Y., & Alkhalifah, T. (2026).
 **U-Trans: a foundation model for seismic waveform representation and enhanced downstream earthquake tasks.**
 *Scientific Reports*.
 https://doi.org/10.1038/s41598-026-41454-x

+### BibTeX

 ```bibtex
 @article{saad2026u,